Inpatient Overflow Management with Proximal Policy Optimization: Atomic Actions and Proximal Policy Optimization

 \section{Atomic Actions and Proximal Policy Optimization}

 One of the core challenges in solving the MDP model developed in Section~\ref{Sec:MDP model} is the combinatorial explosion of the action space.
-When assigning servers for multiple customers simultaneously, the number of possible combinations grows exponentially with the number of customer classes and server pools.
 Specifically, when there are enough idle servers in the system, the action space has a size of $\prod_{j=1}^{J} \left( \right)$, where $q_j$ is the number of waiting customers in class $j$ and $w_j$ is the number of overflow pools for class $j$ that have idle servers.
 To illustrate, in a twenty-pool system with each server-pool having a capacity of 60 and a state $(x_1, x_2, x_3, \dots, x_{20}) = (65, 63, 62, 50, 50, 50, \dots, 50)$, the number of potential ways to assign 10 waiting customers can exceed $10^9$.
-In other words, even if the value function is computed (either exactly or via approximation), brute-force searching through all possible actions to find the one with the lowest cost-to-go is infeasible.
-To overcome this curse of dimensionality, we use atomic actions in combination with PPO to directly optimize the policy, which forms the key foundation for our algorithm's scalability.
+Even if the value function is computed (either exactly or via approximation), brute-force searching through all possible actions to find the one with the lowest cost-to-go is infeasible.
+To overcome this curse of dimensionality, we use atomic actions in combination with PPO that form the key foundation for our algorithm's scalability.
 In Section~\ref{Sec: Atomic actions}, we introduce the atomic action and policy setup.
-In Section~\ref{sec:ppo-method}, we present the framework of the PPO algorithm.
+In Section~\ref{sec:ppo-method}, we present the PPO framework.